NextCenturyCorporation/MCS/python_api/API.md

 ### depth_mask_list : list of Pillow.Image objects

 The list of depth mask images from the scene after the last action and physics simulation were run.
-This is usually just a list with a single image, except for the MCS_Step_Output object returned from a call to controller.start_scene for a scene with a scripted Preview Phase.
+This is normally a list with five images, where the physics simulation has unpaused and paused again for a little bit between each image, and the final image is the state of the environment before your next action.
+The MCS_Step_Output object returned from a call to controller.start_scene will normally have a list with only one image, except for a scene with a scripted Preview Phase.

 ### goal : MCS_Goal